RiotGames/cinq-docs/source/local-development/local.rst

 Note:

 * The instructions here are **NOT** for production.
 They are strictly for local development.
-* We strongly recommend that you setup this in a VM, as it might change your system configurations and break stuff.
+* We strongly recommend that you setup this in a fresh VM, as it might change your system configurations and break stuff.
+* If you already have a running MySQL instance, you need to remove the root password or the setup will fail.

 Introduction
 ------------